Building 40 (Army Medical School): Addition

 An addition covers the entire west elevation of the original block.
 Because the lot slopes slightly from east to west, this elevation is a full four stories high.
 The stripped Classical style of the addition was designed to harmonize with the original block.
 The limestone water table, belt course, and projecting cornice are simplified versions of the ones on the original block.
 Recessed metal panels tie the eight-pane metal-framed casement windows on the first, second, and third levels into the same kind of vertical grouping found on the original building.
 There are two simple double entrance doors at the basement level on the west elevation.
 There is a loading dock in the full-height basement level at the south end of the addition.

 History

-Building 40 was home to the four successors to the Army Medical School: the Medical Department Professional Service School (1923-1947), the Army Medical Department Research and Graduate School (1947-1950), the Army Medical Service Graduate School (1950-1953), and finally the Walter Reed Army Institute of Research (1953-1999).
-In 1999, WRAIR relocated to its present Forest Glen, Maryland site.
+Building 40 was home to the four successors to the Army Medical School: the Medical Department Professional Service School (1923–1947), the Army Medical Department Research and Graduate School (1947–1950), the Army Medical Service Graduate School (1950–1953), and finally the Walter Reed Army Institute of Research (WRAIR) (1953–1999).
+During this period, the building served as the principal center for military medical education and biomedical research within the U.S. Army, training generations of military physicians, dentists, veterinarians, nurses, and medical scientists while supporting research on infectious diseases, preventive medicine, pathology, and military health.